 Pexels – Trendy Free Photos, Edgy Site

 The brainchild of German technology-oriented twin brothers with Bruno and Ingo Joseph, Pexels is a free stock photo aggregator offering hundreds of thousands of royalty-free stock images in high resolution submitted by artists or added from other free photo sites.
 The catalogue is very rich and all images are free to download and use.
+In May 2019 Pexels was bought by the popular and successful online design platform Canva.

 License Details: Their photos are under Creative Commons Zero (CC0) – Free usage for commercial purposes, no attribution required.